Are Some Condiments Bad for You?March 17, 2021 - Katie McCallum

 - Pesto – Many people think this is a healthier sauce because it's green.
 While pesto can be nutritious if made with olive oil, basil, nuts and garlic, many grocery store pesto sauces have between 200 to 320 calories per one-quarter cup and 500 to 980 milligrams of sodium!
 My tip is to make this one from home — you can even add some spinach to make it extra green in color.

 - Chick-fil-A sauce – Another condiment with a huge following, but what's in this sauce anyways?
 The top three ingredients are soybean oil, sugar and barbecue sauce.
 Mustard, paprika, lemon juice and vinegar are also there to add flavor.
 Since two tablespoons of this sauce contain about 160 calories, I recommend picking up just one packet next time you eat Chick-fil-A.

 Q: Are there tips for making healthier condiment choices?

-Amanda Beaver: If you want to make healthier condiments choices, here's the bottom line:
+Amanda Beaver: If you want to make healthier condiments choices, here are four tips:

 1. Enjoy condiments in small amounts as a way to enhance your food or recipe

 Rather than a giant pour, eyeball between one tablespoon to one-quarter cup, depending on the condiment.

 Instead of mindlessly wolfing down three packages of Chick-fil-A sauce (don't worry — we've all been there), take your time to recognize and enjoy the creamy, salty, sweet flavors in condiments.

 3. At least glance at the nutrition facts label